How to Hire the Best Receptionist for Your Flooring Business

 Step up your admin and communication efforts when you partner with the dedicated agents at Smith.ai

-As we mentioned, there’s no “right” or “wrong” way to hire a receptionist for your business.
+As we mentioned, there’s no “right” or “wrong” way to hire a receptionist or call answering service for your flooring business.
 However, if you want a comprehensive solution that allows you to take your mind off the details, the virtual agents at Smith.ai should be on your list.
 We’re available 24 hours a day, seven days a week to handle phone calls, live chat, SMS messaging, and so much more.

 And don’t forget admin tasks—we can also create a strategy that includes services like lead intake, scheduling, payment collection, and more.
 Then, we’ll help you collaborate to create a strategy to manage it all seamlessly, no matter how big or small your needs may be.